 For example: If the profiles are in the folder F:\software root directory\Profiles\Board A

-you would direct it only to the folder F:\software root directory\
+you would direct it only to the folder F:\software root directory\.

 During the profiling portion of getting your software ready to monitor and record production real-time and prior to starting a Virtual Profile, you may experience some conditions that cause the system to alert you to.
-Below is a table of messages that you might see during this process: See Table 2.
+Below is a table of messages that you might see during this process: